crowemi/crowemi-trades/README.md

-This is going to be a collection of code to help automate some of the tedious work around trading forex.
+This is going to be a reuseable collection of code to help automate some of the tedious work around trading forex.
 Here are some initial thoughts of what it will help do:

 - Create a framework to backtest strategies.
+- Actually trade.